The 2019 Miscellaneous Tariff Bill – Another Way to Mitigate Tariff Costs

 Webinar: 0.5 CCS Credits

 New U.S. tariffs are appearing seemingly everywhere and with them come increased import costs.
-However, the miscellaneous tariff bill process can lower most-favored-nation tariff rates, and well over a thousand products began receiving temporary duty suspensions in November 2018 under the most recent MTB.
-Interested parties may again seek MFN duty suspensions under the MTB process, likely beginning Oct.
-14, but the window to file petitions will only be open for 60 days.
+However, the miscellaneous tariff bill process can lower most-favored-nation tariff rates; for example, well over a thousand products began receiving temporary duty suspensions in November 2018 under the most recent MTB.
+Interested parties may again seek MFN duty suspensions under the MTB process, but the window to file petitions will only be open until Dec.
+10, 2019.
 This 30-minute webinar will show companies how to use the MTB to maximize duty savings in today’s uncertain trade environment.

 - the MTB request and review process